Robbie Neilson: Coaching career

-Hearts
+Heart of Midlothian

-On 31 August 2013, Neilson returned to Hearts as their development team (under-20s) manager.
+On 31 August 2013, Neilson returned to Hearts as technical director of the Academy while also serving as their development team (under-20s) Head Coach.
 The side lost the Scottish Youth Cup final to Rangers on penalties in 2014.

 New club owner Ann Budge promoted Neilson to the head coach position, working for director of football Craig Levein in May 2014.
 Neilson's first official match in charge was a 3–1 home defeat of Annan Athletic in the Scottish Challenge Cup on 26 July.
 Hearts began the 2014–15 Scottish Championship with five straight wins, including victories against Rangers and Hibernian.
 His team remained undefeated for their first 20 leagues matches until a 3–2 home defeat to Falkirk ended their run on 24 January 2015.

 Neilson won the Championship manager of the month awards for August, October, November and March.
 Hearts clinched the league championship and promotion to the Scottish Premiership, at the first attempt, on 22 March.
 They finished the season 21 points ahead of nearest challengers, city rivals Hibernian, and 24 points ahead of third-placed Rangers.
-Neilson was shortlisted for PFA Scotland Manager of the Year, but lost out to John Hughes of Inverness CT.
+Neilson was shortlisted for PFA Scotland Manager of the Year, but lost out to John Hughes of Inverness Caledonian Thistle.

 Hearts finished third in the 2015–16 Scottish Premiership, qualifying for the 2016–17 UEFA Europa League.
 In November 2016, it was reported that Neilson had agreed to move to Football League One club Milton Keynes Dons, subject to a compensation agreement between the clubs.